Stakeholder Mapping for Key Accounts- How Digital Account Planning Tools can make an Impact?

 This would help you learn who can positively or negatively influence who and to what extent?

-We all know that the B2B sales scenario can get very complex with multiple buying centers and buying committees that are responsible for these buying jobs.
+We all know that the account-based selling scenario can get very complex with multiple buying centers and buying committees that are responsible for these buying jobs.

 Individuals within these committees not only hold the power to influence the buying decisions (for example, by just delaying the purchase process and preventing it from progressing to the next stage) but can also influence other decision-makers within the committee to rule in their favor.
 Your key account managers need to know how to strategically map these individuals within accounts with respect to their role, their stances, and the amount of budget they control.